krizdingus/gb-rom-database-bot/README.md

 On first run, if `rom-list.json` is missing, the bot will auto-generate it.
 If generation fails, the process exits to avoid running without data.

+### Deployment Modes

+- **With `GUILD_ID` set**: Commands are registered instantly in that specific server, which is ideal for testing and development.
+- **Without `GUILD_ID`**: Commands are registered globally, making them available on any server where the bot is invited.
+Note that global command registration may take up to an hour to propagate across Discord's servers.

 ## Manual Database Updates

 To fetch and reload the latest ROM list anytime: